meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 >
 >You could imagine the decision coming down to the influence of three different factors:
 >1.
 Is the weather forecast good (what kind of conditions can you expect on the slopes)?
 >2.
-Is it a weekend (traffic, crowds, etc)?
+Is it a weekday (less traffic, fewer crowds, etc)?
 >3.
 Can I spare the money (for lift tickets cost, etc)?
 >
 >On any given day we could represent the answer to each of these questions by a vector of 3 binary values (each a 0 or a 1).
-For example, if it was forecast to be good weather on a Tuesday, and I had just gotten a bonus at work (extra money to spare), I could represent that as:
+For example, if it was forecast to be good weather on a Sunday, and I had just gotten a bonus at work (extra money to spare), I could represent that as:
 >
 >$${\begin{equation*}
 \vec{x}   = [1,0,1]
 \end{equation*}}$$
 >
 >But each of these factors could (and most certainly, would) have different influences on the final decision, relative to each other.
 So we could represent this with a set of numbers or _'weights'_, (_w<sub>1</sub>_ to _w<sub>n</sub>_).
-If, for example, the weather was really important to me, and the day-of-the-week less so, but the money was relatively un-important, I might assign:
+If, for example, the weather was really important to me, the day-of-the-week less so, and the money was relatively un-important, I might assign:
 >
 >$$\begin{equation*}
 \vec{w}   = [9,5,1]